Merchant Terms and Conditions

 2. To avoid doubt about the claims of Customer, Payment Scheme Facilitator, or other Third Parties, FasaPay has the right to settle or vice versa to deal with it at its sole discretion.

-3. FasaPay will not provide compensation and/or liability in any form to the Merchant or any party for any costs, losses, liabilities, liabilities, demands, or lawsuits (including attorney's fees) from the Customer or Third Parties suffered by FasaPay as a direct or indirect result of errors or omissions made by the Merchant in carrying out its obligations in connection with the implementation of these Terms and Conditions, provided that the Merchant's liability is only limited to compensation or refund in the amount of the transaction value that is direct and indirect including indirect losses, special losses or consequential damages from FasaPay.
+4. FasaPay will not indemnify compensation and/or liability in any form to the Merchant or any party for any costs, losses, liabilities, liabilities, demands, or lawsuits (including lawyer’s fees) from the Customer or Third Parties suffered by FasaPay as a direct or indirect result of errors or omissions made by the Merchant in carrying out its obligations in connection with the implementation of this Terms and Conditions, provided that the Merchant's liability is only limited to compensation or refund in the amount of the transaction value that is direct and indirect including indirect losses, special losses or consequential damages from FasaPay.

-4. FasaPay hereby indemnifies and releases the Merchant from all costs, losses, liabilities, obligations, demands, or any claims from the Customer or from any party also suffered by the Merchant as a direct or indirect result of any mistake or negligence made by FasaPay in carrying out its obligations in connection with the implementation of these Terms and Conditions, provided that FasaPay's obligations and responsibilities are only limited to compensation or refund of direct and indirect transaction value including indirect loss, special loss or consequential damages from FasaPay.
+5. FasaPay hereby guarantees and waives the Merchant from all costs, losses, liabilities, obligations, demands, or any claims from the Customer or from any party also suffered by the Merchant as a direct or indirect result of any mistake or negligence made by FasaPay in carrying out its obligations in connection with the implementation of this Terms and Conditions, provided that FasaPay's obligations and responsibilities are only limited to compensation or refund of direct and indirect transaction value including indirect loss, special loss or consequential damages from FasaPay.

-1. The Merchant will comply with the identification and security policies and procedures (including in the Merchant Account Operating Instructions) provided by FasaPay to the Merchant from time to time and take all relevant steps required therein to minimize the risk of fraud and all recommendations therein.
+3. The Merchant will comply with the identification and security policies and procedures (including in the Merchant Account Usage Guide) provided by FasaPay to the Merchant from time to time and take all relevant steps required therein to minimize the risk of fraud and all recommendations therein.
 FasaPay may change policies and procedures with notification to Merchant.

 1. The Merchant shall comply with the Data Protection Law in processing the personal data of the Customer and any prospective Customer of the Merchant in connection with these Terms and Conditions and shall indemnify against any losses, liabilities, and costs incurred as a result of the failure to protect the data.

-2. The Merchant represents and warrants that it has obtained such consent from the Customer as necessary to process the transmission, storage, or disclosure of any personal data of the Customer and deliver this Service.
+2. The Merchant declares and guarantees that it has obtained such consent from the Customer as necessary to process the transmission, storage, or disclosure of any personal data of the Customer and deliver this Service.

 2. FasaPay and Merchant must put in place sufficient physical and information technology security processes and systems to protect any Confidential Information in their possession.
 Restrictions on the use and disclosure of Confidential Information will not apply if, (i) such information has been and becomes available to the general public; (ii) independently developed by the receiving party without the use of Confidential Information and without the participation of individuals who have access to the Confidential Information as evidenced by written records; or (iii) required by applicable law to be used or disclosed.

-3. Merchant will not collect or use the list of Customers or members or any other information related to FasaPay business (which includes any information contained in these Terms and Conditions) except for the purposes of these Terms and Conditions.
+3. Merchant will not collect or use the list of Customers or members or any other information related to FasaPay business (which includes any information contained in this Terms and Conditions) except for the purposes of this Terms and Conditions.

 5. FasaPay and the Merchant agree that if the receiving Party commits a violation, or threatens to violate the provisions of this clause, then the disclosing Party has the right to action to claim compensation and/or other actions on law or equity specifically to enforce the provisions of this clause which are stated and agreed that the violation may cause damage and/or irreparable bad image.